 Automation and robo advisors have already made significant inroads into assisting financial advisors by doing repetitive work traditionally performed by humans.
 This advancement is already notably changing the way the wealth management industry operates.
 However, the real shift is still to come.
 The opportunity to democratize wealth management and better serve the mass-affluent is on our doorstep.

 This change needs more than just automated processes and good algorithms.
-The combination of a number of technological advancements are required.
-These include the adoption of data sciences, such as distributed learning and network graphs, to better serve and reach a wider audience more efficiently; the need to adopt cloud services models and (micro-) service based architectures to ensure rapid and scalable deployment, wherever clients may be; and the need to engage with clients on whichever social channel they may be using at any one time - in a consistent, secure way.
-Perhaps beyond these are the digitization of assets themselves, as non-bankable assets, the erstwhile preserve of the rich, are made more accessible to the affluent investor.
+To help wealth managers take advantage of the democratization of wealth, we recommend a a five-step recipe.
+The need to adopt cloud services models and the participation in ecosystem API models to ensure rapid and scalable deployment on your own platform.
+To leverage technology to engage with clients on whichever social channel they may be using at any one time - in a consistent, secure way.
+To harness data science techniques to gain insights, such as distributed learning and network graphs, to better serve your clients and win over new clientele and to combine all these technologies in a reinvented customer journey.
+And perhaps beyond these five steps is the digitization of assets themselves, as non-bankable assets, the erstwhile preserve of the rich, are made more accessible to the affluent investor.

 Is investment education the key to wealth democratization?